 Convellaria, Lily of the Valley

 Convallaria Majalis, called lily of the valley, is a herbaceous perennial that is hardy.
-This plant prefers part sun and it is very easy to care for.
+This plant prefers part sun, and it is effortless to care for.
 Also, it dies to ground level when winter comes, then back up in spring.
 As many as 12 white, dainty bell-like flowers grow off the green leaved plant stem.
 This moisture-loving plant is one of the most sweet-scented plants that bloom.
-It is a great groundcover with red seed pods after flowering.
+It is an excellent groundcover with red seed pods after flowering.
 Perhaps planting this delightful beauty in a naturalistic garden is ideal.
 Planting lily of the valley in containers will give them moisture they love.
-Plant in late fall, as cool temperatures are needed for the dormancy period.
+Plant in late fall, as cold temperatures are needed for the dormancy period.